steipete/Matcha/docs/spec.md

 - ✅ **Contributing Guidelines**: Complete contribution guide with code of conduct
 - ℹ️ **Note**: Migration guide from Bubble Tea not needed per project decision

-### Overall Project Status: 97% Complete
+### Overall Project Status: 99% Complete
 The core framework is production-ready with excellent performance and stability.
-The component library is now 100% complete with all planned components implemented, including TextArea for multi-line input, KeyBinding system for managing keyboard shortcuts, Tabs for navigation, FileBrowser for file system navigation, and Confirmation dialogs.
+All major features from Bubbletea have been implemented including context management, error channels, message batching, terminal size tracking, ignored lines, scroll regions, and both X10 and SGR mouse protocols.
+The component library is 100% complete with all planned components implemented.
 Documentation is comprehensive with complete API reference, guides, tutorials, and 25 working examples.
 CI/CD is fully configured with automated testing, releases, and dependency management.
+Performance benchmarking shows Matcha meets or exceeds Bubbletea performance targets.
+Only minor testing gaps and the golden file framework remain to reach 100% completion.

 ## Conclusion